thoom/ripple/README.md

         sudo su www-data
         cd /var/www/mysite
         git init
-        git remote add origin git@bitbucket.org:myacct/myacct.git
+        git remote add origin git@bitbucket.org:myacct/myrepo.git
         git pull origin master

     If you get an error pulling the origin, it probably means that the SSH key is missing or not approved to access the repo.
     However, if you can successfully pull the origin using your web user (like `www-data`), Ripple should work fine.

+  5. You know how to set up a webserver in Ruby.
+I use an Nginx + thin set up.
+Since there are so many different preferences and options, it's up to you to figure out how you want to host this service on your server.

 Installation
 ------------

-There is an assumption here that you know how to set up Apache or Nginx for pretty URLs.
-I personally use Nginx for my projects, but even with Apache I like putting my rewrite rules in a vhost file over .htaccess.
-For that reason, I'm not including an .htaccess file in the public directory.

 ### Prerequisites